apchamberlain/c-puzzle-book-answers/README.md

 _The C Puzzle Book_ includes answers for the exercises, but the explanations are sometimes terse or give you the *why* but not the *how*.
-In this repo, as an ongoing project, I'm trying to write down notes on the problems that I found more interesting or surprising, with my own more detailed commentary than the original book.
+In this repository, as an ongoing project, I'm trying to write down notes on the problems that I found more interesting or surprising, with my own more detailed commentary than the original book.
 For most of the